Today • Islamic Date -

 "If somebody eats or drinks forgetfully, then he should complete his fast, for what he has eaten or drunk has been given to him by Allah" (Sahih al-Bukhari).

-However, deliberate breaking of the fast requires making up the missed day (Qadha) and in some cases, performing a compensatory act (Kaffara).
+However, deliberate breaking of the fast requires making up the missed day (Qadha) and, in some cases, performing a compensatory act (Kaffarah).

 Fasting during Ramadan is obligatory for all adult Muslims who are mentally and physically able.
 This includes anyone who has reached puberty and is not exempt due to specific reasons.

-Islam provides exemptions for those who are unable to fast due to genuine reasons, reflecting its compassionate nature.
-The following groups are excused:
+However, Islam provides exemptions for those who are unable to fast due to genuine reasons.
+This is an interesting fact about Ramadan because it shows the true compassionate nature of the faith.
+The following groups are people who don’t have to fast:

 • Elderly: Individuals whose health prevents them from fasting.